-What staff should do if they have safeguarding concerns about another member of staff should be reported to the headteacher.
+If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to the Headteacher.
 However, if it is a low level concern this should be reported to the DSL.
-Where there are concerns about the headteacher this should be referred to the chair of the governing board.
+Where there are concerns about the Headteacher this should be referred to the chair of the governing board.